 ANNOUNCEMENT - NPQ SCHOLARSHIPS FOR LEADERS WORKING IN SCHOOLS IN PRIORITY AREASThe DfE has recently confirmed that £10 million of the Teaching and Leadership Innovation Fund (TLIF) has been set aside to support teachers and leaders in challenging areas to access the reformed National Professional Qualifications (NPQs).

-Applications for the NPQSL Cohort 12 programme commencing in July 2018 with EKLA are now open.
+Applications for the NPQSL Cohort 13 programme commencing in November 2018 with EKLA will open in September.